anothertechs/anothertechs/src/blogs/crypto/three-mountain-top/index.md

 category: crypto
 thumbnail: ./three-mountain.jpg
 keywords: three,mountain,budda,top,candlstick,pattern,trade,trading,formation,chart,signal
-descripton: A Three Mountain Top/Buddha Top is a technical chart pattern that indicates an asset is no longer rallying and is headed towards lower pricing.
+description: A Three Mountain Top/Buddha Top is a technical chart pattern that indicates an asset is no longer rallying and is headed towards lower pricing.
 ---

 # The Three Mountain Top Candlestick Pattern